NischalBasyal/portfolio/README.md

 # Nischal's Portfolio

-This is my portfoli website where I showcase my skill and place where you contact me!
+This is my portfolio website where I showcase my skill and place a where you contact me!

 ## Technologies used in this project: